Alumni Sharing Knowledge > Volunteer >

 - Attend events.
 Many mentorships start by meeting in-person at one of our events.
-Considering joining our monthly ASK breakfast or Career Center events.
+Considering joining our regular ASK events or Career Center events.

 - Offer a practice interview.
 Some students are reluctant to seek a career mentor through the directory but might be more inclined to sign up for a practice job interview.
 If you have an hour to spare, share with us your availability and we'll promote it to the students.

 - Listen first before sharing.
 Understand your mentee's needs and their priorities at the moment.
 There may be many things to discuss but it is important to focus on what your mentee is asking for your help in.